xSaoul/ShardClient/example/commands/readme.md

 ## Files

-- simplecommand.js shows you how to create a command with no subcommands.
+- simplecommand.js shows you how to create a command with no subcommands plus a simple button example.
 - simplesubcommand folder will show you how to create a command with subcommmands the "normal" way.
 - advancedsubcommand folder will show you how to create a command with subcommands that are created and run from other files.
 This provides an extra layer of organization to your file structure.